numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Randomized restarts on the other hand can be conducted from different initial points.
 For translation invariant algorithms both mechanisms are equivalent and can be mutually exchanged.

-We interpret thus runs performed on different instances :math:`\theta_1, \ldots, \theta_K` as repetitions of the same problem.
+Thus, we interpret runs performed on different instances :math:`\theta_1, \ldots, \theta_K` as repetitions of the same problem.
 Thereby we assume that instances of the same parametrized function |ftheta| are similar to each other, and more specifically that they exhibit the same runtime distribution for each given |DI|.